JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ## Simulation

-pypeline designs can be simulated in Python before synthesising for an FPGA — no toolchain required.
-This section covers the zero-toolchain basics: decorating functions for simulation, calling them directly, and running a multi-`@MAIN` design.
-The rest of the simulation feature set — `@sim_output`/`@sim_input`, `sim_print`/`sim_assert`/`sim_finish`, `@sim_model`, and the native-vs-VHDL debug tool — is reference material covered in [Simulation Reference](#simulation-reference) in Part V, once you've got the basics down.
+Pypeline source can be simulated directly in Python.
+This section covers the language APIs for decorating and calling functions.
+The rest of the simulation feature set — `@sim_output`/`@sim_input`, `sim_print`/`sim_assert`/`sim_finish`, `@sim_model`, and debug-tagged output — is reference material covered in [Simulation Reference](#simulation-reference) in Part V, once you've got the basics down.

 ### `@hw_func`